-For use in preparing 2015 Returns
+For use in preparing

+2020 Returns

+Reminders 2

+Introduction 3

-Future Developments .
-2 What's New for 2015 .
-2 What's New for 2016 .
-3 Reminders .
-3 Introduction .
-3 Chapter 1.
-Scholarships, Fellowship Grants, Grants, and Tuition Reductions Scholarships and Fellowship Grants Other Types of Educational Assistance .
-5 Chapter 2.
-American Opportunity Credit Can You Claim the Credit?
+Chapter 1.
+Scholarships, Fellowship Grants, Grants, and Tuition Reductions 5

+Chapter 2.
+American Opportunity Credit 9

+Can You Claim the Credit?

 What Expenses Qualify?

 Who Is an Eligible Student?

-Who Can Claim a Dependent's Expenses?
-Figuring the Credit Claiming the Credit Chapter 3.
-Lifetime Learning Credit Can You Claim the Credit?
+Figuring the Credit

+Claiming the Credit

+Chapter 3.
+Lifetime Learning Credit 22

+Can You Claim the Credit?

 What Expenses Qualify?

 Who Is an Eligible Student?

 Who Can Claim a Dependent's Expenses?

-Figuring the Credit Claiming the Credit 21222328282830 Chapter 4.
-Student Loan Interest Deduction Student Loan Interest Defined Can You Claim the Deduction?
-Figuring the Deduction Claiming the Deduction 30 30 33 34 35 Chapter 5.
-Student Loan Cancellations and Repayment Assistance Student Loan Cancellation Student Loan Repayment Assistance 37 Chapter 6.
-Tuition and Fees Deduction Can You Claim the Deduction?
+Figuring the Credit

+Claiming the Credit

+Chapter 4.
+Student Loan Interest Deduction

+Student Loan Interest Defined

+Can You Claim the Deduction?

+Claiming the Deduction

+Chapter 5.
+Student Loan Cancellations and

+Repayment Assistance

+Student Loan Cancellation

+Student Loan Repayment Assistance 39

+Chapter 6.
+Tuition and Fees Deduction

+Can You Claim the Deduction?

 What Expenses Qualify?

-Who Is an Eligible Student?
+Who Can Claim a Dependent's Typesee?

 Who Can Claim a Dependent's Expenses?
-Figuring the Deduction Claiming the Deduction Illustrated Example 38 38 39 42 42 43 44 44 Chapter 7.
-Coverdell Education Savings Account (ESA) What Is a Coverdell ESA?
-Contributions Rollovers and Other Transfers Distributions
+Figuring the Deduction

+Claiming the Deduction

+Chapter 7.
+Coverdell Education Savings

+Account (ESA) 46

+What Is a Coverdell ESA?

+Contributions

+Rollovers and Other Transfers

+Distributions 52

+Chapter 8.
+Qualified Tuition Program (QTP)

+What Is a QTP?

+How Much Can You Contribute?

+Recontribution of Refunded Amounts 60